xzhih/xzhih.github.io/_posts/LEDE-entware.md

 ```
 Info: Congratulations!
-Info: If there are no errors above then Entware-ng was successfully initialized.
+Info: If there are no errors above then Entware was successfully initialized.
 ```

 ### 3. 开机启动